-Sharing Progress in Cancer Care (SPCC) was launched in the late nineties by the European School of Oncology (ESO) as a collaborative programme between the School and Industry to support its flagship educational events and the magazine Cancer World.
-A number of mainly pharmaceutical companies have responded very positively to ESO’s proposal over the years, and have become “sustaining partners” of the School by agreeing to provide an annual fee according to various levels of the programme (Platinum, Gold or Silver) and accepting the unrestricted nature of such support.
+Sharing Progress in Cancer Care (SPCC) was launched in the late nineties by the European School of Oncology (ESO) as a collaborative programme between the School and Industry to support its flagship educational events and the independent medical magazine Cancerworld.

-SPCC coordinated educational and scientific initiatives agreed with the Sustaining Members and developed new tools of communication between the research sectors of the industry and the new generations of oncologists and healthcare professionals.
+This empowered SPCC to develop a distinctive role, organising a diverse series of impactful educational and scientific initiatives agreed with the Sustaining Members while creating new communication tools to connect the research sectors of the industry with new generations of oncologists and healthcare professionals.

-In order to increase the transparency of its activities and finances, ESO has decided to become progressively independent from any direct industry support and to shape its educational offer around the amount in private donations available each year.
+The European School of Oncology (ESO) was at the same time moving to become independent from any industry support and shape its educational offer around the varied private donations it receives each year.

 Consequently, ESO, the ESO Foundation (ESOF) and the Fondazione per la Formazione Oncologica (FFO) jointly founded Sharing Progress in Cancer Care (SPCC) as a legally independent, non-profit association, registered and based in Switzerland on 28th May 2019.

 SPCC now works with a global scope and full spectrum of stakeholders across the Cancer Care Continuum, supported by a variety of sustaining members on an unrestricted basis to pursue its Purpose, Vision and Mission, publishing the independent medical magazine Cancerworld, organizing different physical and virtual events, and providing a range of online services, including the OncoCorner, the online educational resource.